-News about Bitcoin and other cryptocurrencies, much like hearing about a neighbor who won the lottery, have been impossible to ignore lately.
+Bitcoin and other cryptocurrencies have been getting a lot of attention lately.
 Investors hear news about overnight Bitcoin millionaires who lose their fortunes just as quickly.
-One bitcoin ranged in price from $1,000 in early 2017 to a high of over $63,000 in April 2021, with intense volatility in between.
+One Bitcoin ranged in price from $1,000 in early 2017 to a high of over $60,000 in March 2021, with intense volatility in between.
 Understandably, investors have questions—here are answers to some of the most common.

 What is Bitcoin?